kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 2. virt-launcher picks the relevant annotation and perform the mapping accordingly.

 #### Pros
-1. No need to synchronize the `networks-status` annotation from the pods (source and target).
+1. No need to synchronize the `network-status` annotation from the pods (source and target).

 #### Cons
 2. virt-controller need to maintain two annotations during migration and one on the regular flow.